-Please complete the Volunteer Application Form and Reference Check Consent Form and return them to the Coordinator of Volunteer Services, who will contact you for an interview.
+Please complete the Volunteer Application Form and Reference Check Consent Form and return them to the Manager of Recreation and Volunteers email@example.com who will contact you for an interview.
 The interview process will provide an opportunity to find an assignment that is compatible with your skills and interests.
 Volunteer position description(s) are available for you to review prior to choosing your assignment.

-Police Record Check for the Vulnerable Sector must be completed for anyone over age 18 years old.
-If you are over 18 years old a signed letter from the Home stating that you are a candidate for a volunteer position must accompany the Police check form.
+Police Record Check for the Vulnerable Sector must be completed for anyone 18 years or older.
+A signed letter from the Home stating that you are a candidate for a volunteer position must accompany the Police check form.
 Once the Police Records Check is completed, it will be mailed back to the applicant.
-You will be responsible to bring in the original document to the Coordinator of Volunteers Services and a copy will be made for your file.
+You will be responsible to bring in the original document to the Manager of Recreation and Volunteers and a copy will be made for your file.
 You keep the original document.

 A Parental-Guardian Consent form must be signed for volunteers under the age 18 years old.

 Once the screening process is completed and the prospective volunteer has been accepted, arrangements for a general orientation and training for your specific assignment will follow.
 The orientation process provides you with the necessary information required to work as a volunteer at St. Pat’s, as well as information specific to your chosen role.
 Job specific training is provided by the area that you will be working in.
 The job specific instructions are based on your role at St. Patrick’s Home.